apache/nuttx-apps/examples/README.txt

     The examples directory contains several sample applications that can be linked with NuttX.
-The specific example is selected in the boards/<board-name>/defconfig file via the CONFIG_EXAMPLES_xyz
+The specific example is selected in the boards/<board-name>/configs/<config>/defconfig file via thei
-    setting where xyz is the name of the example.
+    CONFIG_EXAMPLES_xyz setting where xyz is the name of the example.
     For example,

       CONFIG_EXAMPLES_HELLO=y